Isaac0616/raincheck/README.md

 **Caution:** This project is still in early development.
 APIs and architecture may change frequently.

 This project implement Raincheck Filters described in **_"RainCheck Filters: A Practical System for Guaranteed Access in the Presence of DDoS Attacks and Flash Crowds"_** base on [Flask (A Python Microframework)](http://flask.pocoo.org/).
-For more information, please refer the paper.
+For more information, please refer to the paper.

 ## Requirement
 ### Python